List of areas in the United States National Park System

 The National Park System of the United States is the collection of physical properties owned or administered by the National Park Service.
 The collection includes all national parks and most national monuments, as well as several other types of protected areas of the United States.

-As of December 2024, there are units of the National Park System.
+As of December 2024, there are official units of the National Park System.
 However, this number is somewhat misleading.
 For example, Denali National Park and Preserve is counted as two units, since the same name applies to a national park and an adjacent national preserve.
 Yet Jean Lafitte National Historical Park and Preserve is counted as one unit, despite its double designation.
 Counting methodology is typically based on the language of a park's authorizing legislation.

 Although the designations generally reflect sites' features, all units of the system are considered administratively equal and with few exceptions the designations themselves do not define their level of protection.
 Each site has a management plan consistent with its ecological, historic, and recreational resources and its enabling legislation.

 In addition to areas of the National Park System, the National Park Service also provides technical and financial assistance to several affiliated areas authorized by Congress.
 Affiliated areas are marked on the lists below.

 National Park System units are found in all 50 states, the District of Columbia, and the U.S. territories of Guam, American Samoa, the U.S. Virgin Islands, and Puerto Rico.
 The territory of the Northern Mariana Islands has an affiliated area but not an official NPS unit.

 Nearly all units managed by the National Park Service participate in the National Park Passport Stamps program.